About Irish Water

 - Water Framework Directive

 It also includes our obligations under the Aarhus Convention in terms of European legislation and the Water Services Acts 2007-2014, Water Supplies Act 1942, the Planning and Development Act 2000, European Union (Drinking Water) Regulations 2014 and Wastewater Discharge (Authorisation) Regulations 2007 in terms of national legislation.

-Irish Water is a subsidiary company of Ervia (formerly known as Bord Gáis Éireann).
-Ervia is a commercial semi-state company delivering water and gas infrastructure and services for Ireland, providing modern utility services to support economic development.
-Establishing Irish Water involved the creation of the required organisation, management systems and processes to manage the water services assets, drawing on the experience and expertise of Bord Gáis Éireann, as a modern efficient and customer focused energy utility.
+Irish Water is a subsidiary company of Ervia, which is a commercial semi-state company delivering water and gas infrastructure and services for Ireland, providing modern utility services to support economic development.
+Establishing Irish Water involved the creation of the required organisation, management systems and processes to manage the water services assets as a modern efficient and customer focused energy utility.

 Irish Water was established pursuant to the Water Services Act 2013 and is a designated activity company, limited by shares.
 Irish Water has two shareholders, Ervia and the Irish Government.
 The ultimate shareholder of Irish Water is the Irish Government and, on that basis, Irish Water is a state-owned entity.

 The Water Services Bill 2021 provides for amendments to the Water Services Act 2013 so as to facilitate the separation of Irish Water from the Ervia Group.
 There are no changes to Irish Water’s functions.
 With effect from the enactment of this revised legislation Irish Water will no longer be a subsidiary of Ervia.
 It will be a standalone company and continue to be a national, regulated utility.